fly-lang/fly/llvm/docs/LangRef.rst

 modifier codes listed here are similar or identical to those in GCC's inline asm support.
-However, to be clear, the syntax of the template and constraint strings described here is *not* the same as the syntax accepted by GCC and Clang, and, while most constraint letters are passed through as-is by Clang, some get translated to other codes when converting from the C source to the LLVM assembly.
+However, to be clear, the syntax of the template and constraint strings described here is *not* the same as the syntax accepted by GCC and Clang, and, while most constraint letters are passed through as-is by Clang, some getValue translated to other codes when converting from the C source to the LLVM assembly.